 |United States Army War College||MSS||2018||Strategic Studies|

-Dr. Timur S. Durrani is an Associate Clinical Professor of Medicine at the University of California San Francisco, where he holds appointments in the Department of Medicine and the Department of Family Medicine.
-Dr. Durrani earned his Medical Degree from the University of Arizona, where he also earned his Master of Public Health.
-He holds board certifications in Family Medicine, Preventive Medicine and Medical Toxicology, and is a graduate of the UCSF Occupational and Environmental Medicine Residency.
-Dr. Durrani has been consulting with the UCSF Pediatric Environmental Health Specialty Units since he was a fellow.
-He is currently the associate medical director for the PEHSU.
+Dr. Timur S. Durrani is the Medical Director for the Lawrence Berkeley National Laboratory and an Associate Clinical Professor of Medicine and Pharmacy at the University of California San Francisco.
+He holds board certifications in Occupational Medicine, Family Medicine, Preventive Medicine and Medical Toxicology.
 Currently his academic responsibilities include teaching medical and pharmacy students, as well as graduate medical trainees including Emergency Medicine, Pediatrics, Occupational and Environmental Medicine residents, and Medical Toxicology Fellows.
 As a consultant for the Medical Toxicology Service, he provides clinical care for acutely poisoned patients at the San Francisco General Hospital, as well as outpatient Medical Toxicology consultations through the UCSF Occupational and Environmental Medicine Faculty Practice.
 He serves as Medical Toxicology consultant for the Agency for Toxic Substances and Disease Registry, region 9, and the Environmental Protection Agency, region 9.
-He is a reviewer for the Journal of Medical Toxicology, and has developed seven online training modules in Occupational and Environmental Health, including four with the American College of Medical Toxicology.
+He is a reviewer for the Journal of Medical Toxicology, and has developed online training modules in Occupational and Environmental Health, including four with the American College of Medical Toxicology.
 Dr. Durrani has publications in basic science and public health disciplines, and has presented abstracts in neurotoxicology.

 Dr. Durrani’s career combines medicine with public health, allowing him to focus on individual patients while considering their population and environment.
 He has experience in caring for populations both domestically and internationally, having worked in multiple countries.
 His academic interests include occupational and environmental toxicology, reproductive toxicology, pediatric toxicology and clinical pharmacology.